MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-combo-chart.md

 # [Power BI service](#tab/powerbi-service)

-To follow along, use the [Retail Analysis sample](../create-reports/sample-retail-analysis.md).
+To follow along below, use the [Retail Analysis sample](../create-reports/sample-retail-analysis.md).

 1. On the Home page of the Power BI service, scroll down to **Getting started with Power BI** and select **Sample reports**.